-Child Support: It’s Not Simple Math
+Child Support: It’s Not Simple Math To Calculate

 Child support is a pivotal issue in many divorces and situations involving unmarried parents.
 Since every case is different and since finances are involved, it is important to take a strategic approach to this important aspect of your family law matter.
 You want to avoid unpleasant surprises when it comes to child support.